adjust/android_sdk/README.md

     ![][activity_lifecycle_methods]

-3. Add on the `onCreate()` method where the adjust SDK is configured and add call  `registerActivityLifecycleCallbacks` with a instance of the created `ActivityLifecycleCallbacks` class.
+3. Add on the `onCreate()` method where the adjust SDK is configured and add call  `registerActivityLifecycleCallbacks` with an instance of the created `ActivityLifecycleCallbacks` class.

     ```java
     import com.adjust.sdk.Adjust;